-a.
-SURFACE WATER:

-- (1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+- a.
+SURFACE WATER: - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into. - The WDFW PHS map indicates the presence of a freshwater emergent wetland on and adjacent to the site.
-A wetland delineation and mitigation report is provided with the preliminary plat/PUD application, please see the delineation for more specific information. - (2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If appropriate, state what stream or river it flows into.
+No, there are no surface water bodies on or in the immediate vicinity of the site. - (2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-Yes, this project will require work within 200 feet of the wetlands, which may all be removed, reestablished, and rehabilitated during project development. - (3) Estimate the amount of fill and dredge material that would be placed in or removed from the surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material. - At this time a complete design and planting plan for revegetating the wetland has been completed.
-We would expect that 1,000 to 2,000 cy worth of grading within the tract will occur. - (4) Will the proposal require surface water withdrawals or diversions?
+No, this project will not require work over, in, or within 200 feet of surface bodies of water. - (3) Estimate the amount of fill and dredge material that would be placed in or removed from the surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material.

+No fill or dredge materials are anticipated to be placed in or removed from the site.

+- (4) Will the proposal require surface water withdrawals or diversions?
 If yes, give general description, purpose, and approximate quantities if known.
-No surface water withdrawals or diversions are anticipated with this project. - (5) Does the proposal lie within a 100-year floodplain?
+This proposal will not require surface water withdrawals or diversions. - (5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
 This proposal does not lie within a 100-year floodplain. - (6) Does the proposal involve any discharge of waste materials to surface waters?
-If so, describe the type of waste and anticipated volume of discharge. - No waste materials will be discharged to surface waters as the site will be connected to public sewer.
+If so, describe the type of waste and anticipated volume of discharge.
+No waste materials will be discharged to surface waters as the site will be connected to public sewer.